kxc0re/kxc0re/README.md

 - 👋 Hi, I’m @kxc0re
 - 👀 I’m interested in New Technologies, Game Development, Full-stack Development
-- 🌱 I’m currently learning to build powerful, reliable Backend-Systems
+- 🌱 I’m currently learning to build powerful, flexible and reliable Backend-Systems
-- 📫 How to reach me @kxc0re on basically everything
+- 📫 How to reach me @kxc0re everywhere

 <!---
 kxc0re/kxc0re is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.